google/flatbuffers/docs/source/Schemas.md

 is `0`.
 As you can see in the enum declaration, you specify the underlying integral type of the enum with `:` (in this case `byte`), which then determines the type of any fields declared with this enum type.

+Typically, enum values should only ever be added, never removed (there is no deprecation for enums).
+This requires code to handle forwards compatibility itself, by handling unknown enum values.

 ### Unions